-Editor's note: When the service consumer is LMF, whether to use a specific analytics ID or a new indication to indicate to retrieve ML model for LMF based AI/ML positioning is FFS.

 The parameters that can be provided by the NWDAF service consumer are listed in clause 6.2A.2.
 The service consumer optionally indicates its support for multiple ML Models if available.

 When a ML Model subscription is received, the NWDAF containing MTLF may: